 SuperPATH Total Hip Replacement

-SuperPATH, the Direct Superior Percutaneously-Assisted Total Hip replacement, is a popular member of the family of total hip replacement techniques known as "micro-superior approaches" or "ITB-sparing approaches".
-Other such techniques include the PATH, Supercap & Direct Superior Approaches, all of which display excellent clinical results.
-The inception of this family of approaches dates back to 2003.
-SuperPATH is an evolutionary result of our past 14 years of clinical experience.
-To date, it is the only style of hip replacement to receive FDA clearance for the technique itself.
+SuperPATH, the Direct Superior Percutaneously-Assisted Total Hip replacement, is a popular member of the family of total hip replacement techniques known as “micro-invasive approaches.”
+Other such techniques include PATH, Supercap, Northern, Direct Superior, TSPS, CPP, and SPAIRE approaches, all of which have published excellent clinical results.
+The inception of this family of approaches dates back to 2002.
+SuperPATH is an evolutionary result of our past 18 years of clinical experience.
+To date, SuperPATH’s approach methodology and tooling is patented, and it is the only hip replacement technique to receive FDA (US) clearance for the technique itself.

-SuperPATH is a micro-invasive method of performing a standard total hip arthroplasty where your surgeon utilizes a smaller initial incision and, more importantly, a very limited dissection in the deep tissues.
-This technique avoids cutting any muscles or tendons and thereby not having to repair them during surgery and wait for them to heal for an extended period postoperatively.
-This technique performed by cutting through the superior part of the capsule only.
-It has also been referred to as the "northern approach" or "northern exposure".
+SuperPATH is a micro-invasive method of performing a standard total hip replacement where the surgeon utilizes a smaller initial incision and, more importantly, a very limited dissection in the deep tissues.
+This technique avoids cutting muscles and tendons, minimizing surgical trauma and improving the post-operative experience.
+Additionally, because this technique minimizes damage to the capsule surrounding the hip, it preserves its inherent neurologic status, maintaining an additional aspect of proprioception (position sense), which might help protect the hip later on.
+This technique is performed by making a limited slit through the superior part of the capsule only.

 SuperPATH is performed while the hip remains in a natural rested position during the surgical procedure.
 By contrast, traditional techniques require twisting and contorting the lower extremity in order to dislocate the hip joint to perform the surgery, with the possibility of complications such as increased postoperative soreness, all the way to intraoperative fractures of the femur requiring more extensive surgery.